sajswl/encryptonize-core/documentation/api/api-v3.1.0.md

 ### `authn.LoginUser`

 Logs in an existing user, returning a User Access Token.
 Note that this token is valid for 1 hour.
-This call can fail if the caller the wrong credentials or if the Auth Service cannot reach the auth storage, in which case an error is returned.
+This call can fail if the caller provides the wrong credentials or if the Auth Service cannot reach the auth storage, in which case an error is returned.

 ```
 rpc LoginUser (LoginUserRequest) returns (LoginUserResponse)